dennisfarmer/deep-music-visualizer/README.md

 See original repository for details on `visualize.py` parameters.

-Using Musescore, export the score parts (Vibe, Bells, and Marimba) from the two .mscz files to the `./media` directory of the repository using `make mscore` or manually, then run either `make gan build` or one of the following to compile the music and audio into a music video.
+Using Musescore, export the score parts (Vibe, Bells, and Marimba) from the three .mscz files to the `./media` directory of the repository using `make mscore` or manually, then run either `make gan build` or one of the following to compile the music and audio into a music video.

 ```zsh
 # construct a 512x512 neural network audio visualization of the unaltered audio (Impassive.wav)